Bringing Creativity into Your Therapeutic Framework

 Your First Years of Practice

-My focus as a supervisor is to support and warmly encourage counsellors, art therapists to begin their practice aligned with their authentic style.
+My focus as a supervisor is to support and warmly encourage counsellors and art therapists to begin their practice aligned with their authentic style.
 I offer creative, experiential, process oriented supervision rather than academic focused supervision, and I specialize in online service delivery via Skype and phone to support helping professionals find and anchor their original offering in their practice.

 If you would like to bring your personal art and creative writing to your supervision process, we will explore the deeper dynamics of your therapy practice as it affects your emotional healing, and take a deeper look at your counsellor/client relationships through depth psychology - ie. metaphor, symbolism, art and dreams.